ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/plesk.md

 # Connecting to your Plesk Control Panel

 The Plesk control panel lets you manage many aspects of your server though an web GUI, taking a lot of the low level work out of setting up sites.
-Plesk allows users that are not comfortable managing their solution via a command line interface, able to maintain and make use of their Linux server with ease.
+Plesk allows users to maintain and make use of their Linux server with ease, even if they are not comfortable managing a linux server via a command line interface.

 Plesk runs on port 8443 as default, you can access your Plesk via the external IP of the server of via an A record that is pointing that IP Address.